Polynomial bounds for surfaces in cusped 3-manifolds

 \end{lemma}

 Note we could prove a better upper bound of $-2\chi(Z)$ when the surface is closed and orientable, by repeating an argument of \cite{HTT1}.
-However, since we only need a bound, and not a sharp bound, we state the most general bound to avoid dealing with multiple cases later in the paper.
+However, since we only need a bound, and not a sharp bound, we state the most general bound to avoid multiple cases later.

 \begin{proof}

 A meridianal compression will be performed along a simple closed curve on the surface.
 We consider orientable and nonorientable surfaces, and for a nonorientable surface, such curve can be either one-sided or two-sided.